Want your dog to get the exercise he deserves, but can’t handle those long walks yourself? Dog treadmills are here to save the day!

 Some dog treadmills have walls on each side for safety.
 While this may be ideal for some dogs, it may stressful and frightening for others.

 This really depends on the personality of your dog – some dogs find walls to be too restrictive and imposing, while other pups find the walls add a sense of safety.
 If your dog is uncomfortable, it will be a real fight to get your dog to use the treadmill repeatedly.

 Luckily, many dog treadmills offer the option to remove the side panels when its desired, so you can test out both options and see what your dog prefers.

 Factor #3: Sound

 Is your dog super skittish and hate loud noises?
-Than you’ll definitely want to look for a dog treadmill that is low volume.
+Then you’ll definitely want to look for a dog treadmill that is low volume.
 No dog treadmill will be totally silent, but some tend to run at a softer sound than others.

 Some Considerations to Before Buying a Dog Treadmill

-Dog treadmills are great, but they mainly should be used as way to get supplementary exercise for your dog – not as your pooch’s only medium for movement.
+Dog treadmills are great, but they mainly should be used as a way to get supplementary exercise for your dog – not as your pooch’s only medium for movement.

 Dogs primarily need to be walked outside for a number of reasons.
 Outdoor walks aren’t simply for exercise – they also help your dog: